chx93965/WoofWhere/README.md

 - This project is motivated by a real and relatable need to help dog owners and their pets sustain meaningful connections in a safe, convenient, and privacy-conscious way.
 In increasingly urbanized and digitally dependent environments, such a solution promotes both community building and pet well-being.
 - It also serves as a practical opportunity to apply cloud computing concepts to a real-world social issue.
 By using technologies such as Docker, PostgreSQL, Redis, and Kubernetes and Digital Ocean, the project demonstrates how containerized, privacy-first systems can support genuine, local human interaction.
-- Ultimately, the project merges social impact with technical innovation, showcasing how thoughtful, cloud-based design can enhance both community engagement and quality of life for dog owners and their pets.
+- The project merges social impact with technical innovation, demonstrating how cloud-based design can enhance both community engagement and quality of life for dog owners and their pets.

 ### Target Users